Tellusant/docs/nowcasts-ongoing-analyses/background.md

 description: "We provide a snapshot of current economic activity.
 It is easy to past data and future projections.
 We provide the here and now to bridge the gap."
 image: /assets/social-card-beig.png
 ---
-# Background to Beige Book Nowcast bty Tellusant
+# Background to Beige Book Nowcast by Tellusant

 We provide a snapshot of current economic activity.
 It is easy to past data and future projections.
 We provide the here and now to bridge the gap.